 9 Debt of less than £500 is generally accepted by the gaining supplier.
-Above that level a Debt Assignment Protocol is
+Above that level a Debt Assignment Protocol is implemented between the Gaining Supplier, Losing Supplier and the Consumer.

 "An MPAN uniquely identifies an electricity supply point, which is often a particular property.
 Where data is linked to the MPAN of a domestic property (or a commercial property where the business owner is a sole trader), it is likely to be personal data, even if the name of the individual (or individuals) who live there is not known.
 This is because an organisation is still able to single out a particular property and make decisions or take actions which will have a direct effect on the resident of that property."